RCGP Northern Ireland

 - Associates in Training.
 RCGP NI engage with Associates in Training via a number of mediums including College wide member bulletins and educational events specifically targeted towards their needs, this includes the annual Life as a Locum Event in March.
-The next AiT event will be a computer workshop on the 30th August 2014.
-For more information or to register please contact email@example.com.
-The AiT rep for 2013-2014 is Dr Steven Kinnear.
-Should you wish to get in touch with Dr Kinnear please contact firstname.lastname@example.org
+The next AiT event will be the March 2015 Life as a Locum event.
+For more information or to register please contact firstname.lastname@example.org.
+Should you wish to get in touch with the central AiT committee please contact email@example.com

 Links to information on other RCGP Northern Ireland groups and activity